Akira (1988 film): Critical response

 From retrospective reviews, Anime News Network's Bamboo Dong commended the Limited Edition's DVD for its "superbly translated" English subtitles and the commendable English dubbing, which "sticks very close to the English translation, and the voice actors deliver their lines with emotion".
 THEM Anime's Raphael See applauded the film's "astounding special effects and clean, crisp animation".
-Chris Beveridge commented on the Japanese audio, which brings "the forward soundstage nicely into play when required.
+Chris Beveridge commented on the Japanese audio, which he said brings "the forward soundstage nicely into play when required.
 Dialogue is well placed, with several key moments of directionality used perfectly".
-Janet Maslin of The New York Times commended Otomo's artwork, stating "the drawings of Neo-Tokyo by night are so intricately detailed that all the individual windows of huge skyscrapers appear distinct.
+Janet Maslin of The New York Times commended Otomo's artwork, stating that "the drawings of Neo-Tokyo by night are so intricately detailed that all the individual windows of huge skyscrapers appear distinct.
 And these night scenes glow with subtle, vibrant color".
 Richard Harrison of The Washington Post commented on the pace of the film, stating that the author "has condensed the narrative sprawl of the comics to provide coherence, though there's a bit of "Back to the Future Part II" incompleteness to the story.
 That hardly matters, since the film moves with such kinetic energy that you'll be hanging on for dear life".
 Roger Ebert compared the film to Mad Max, calling it "very gory, very gruesome, but entertaining in its own demented way."
 Kim Newman of Empire commended the film's "scintillating animated visuals, with not one – not one – computer-assisted shot in sight".
-Helen McCarthy in 500 Essential Anime Movies stated that the film "remains fresh and exciting, easily holding its own against the products of two decades of massive technical advancement".
+Helen McCarthy stated in 500 Essential Anime Movies that the film "remains fresh and exciting, easily holding its own against the products of two decades of massive technical advancement".
 In February 2004, Dan Persons of Cinefantastique listed the film as one of the "10 Essential Animations", simply referring to the film as "the film that changed everything."

 Awards

 In 1992, Akira won the Silver Scream Award at the Amsterdam Fantastic Film Festival.
-The film was one of the four nominees for the 2007 American Anime Awards' "Best Anime Feature" award, but it lost to Final Fantasy VII: Advent Children.
+The film was one of the four nominees for the 2007 American Anime Awards "Best Anime Feature" award, but it lost to Final Fantasy VII: Advent Children.

-Russia bans
+Controversy and censorship

-In July 2021, the Oktyabrsky District Court in Saint Petersburg banned the distribution of Akira, along with Happy Tree Friends and Mortal Kombat Legends: Scorpion's Revenge, claiming that the film posed possible damage to children's health and psychological development.
+In July 2021, the Oktyabrsky District Court in Saint Petersburg banned the distribution of Akira, along with Happy Tree Friends and Mortal Kombat Legends: Scorpion's Revenge, claiming that the film posed a possible threat to children's health and psychological development.